 What is (and isn’t) covered with rental reimbursement?

 To review, rental reimbursement is an add-on to existing auto coverage.
+You also can’t just buy it on its own—you must have an auto policy to add a rental reimbursement rider.
 When and how you use rental reimbursement, however, is often contingent on the specifics of your existing policy.

 If you have collision coverage, for example, rental reimbursement generally helps pay for transportation expenses while your vehicle is being repaired.
 This is because accidents are a covered loss under collision—and rental reimbursement first requires a claim with your insurer.
 Similarly, if your vehicle undergoes hail or other weather damage, you’ll need comprehensive coverage to help cover the claim before you benefit from a rental reimbursement add-on.